 Bose QuietComfort Headphones 2 wishlist: All the features I want to see

-Bose’s QuietComfort line of over-ear headphones are celebrated for their superior noise canceling capabilities.
-As such, they live among some of the best headphones on the market.
-The Bose QuietComfort Ultra Headphones are the company’s latest, with our testing showing they reduce the loudness of noise by an average of 87%.
-The preceding Bose QuietComfort Headphones adorn an almost identical form factor to the QuietComfort 45.
+Bose’s QuietComfort line of headphones is renowned for its exceptional noise canceling.
+The Bose QuietComfort Ultra Headphones stand tallest, reducing ambient noises by an average of 87%.
+The preceding Bose QuietComfort Headphones come a close second, dampening most environmental sounds by 50-85%.
 Unfortunately, they have a sound quality that is comedically bass-heavy.
 Combined with a slimline and outdated feature set, it is little wonder fans are excited about an updated Bose QuietComfort Headphones 2.

 Bose has not officially announced the QuietComfort Headphones 2 yet.
-While we wait for more details, here are all the features and upgrades I want Bose to bring to the QuietComfort Headphones 2.
+Nevertheless, here are all the features and upgrades I want Bose to bring to the QuietComfort Headphones 2 while we wait for more details.

 Improved sound quality